tztz/gocollection/README.md

 ![Build status](https://github.com/tztz/gocollection/actions/workflows/build.yml/badge.svg)

+## Set

-An API to handle sets providing methods from Set theory.
+An API to handle sets providing methods from set theory.

 - A `Set` is a collection of unique elements having the same type `T`.
 - Values of type `V` can be associated with the elements - but don't have to.